migmartinez/364midterm/README.md

 X At least one errorhandler for a 404 error and a corresponding template.

-- At least one request to a REST API that is based on data submitted in a WTForm.
+X At least one request to a REST API that is based on data submitted in a WTForm.

-- At least one additional (not provided) WTForm that sends data with a GET request to a new page.
+X At least one additional (not provided) WTForm that sends data with a GET request to a new page.

 X At least one additional (not provided) WTForm that sends data with a POST request to the same page.